 2. Wisdom Teeth Complications

 Your last set of teeth to develop may not always be successful.
 Sometimes your wisdom teeth can emerge from your gum line, but there might be less space on the jaw to allow room for them.
 Besides, they can also fail to emerge through the gum line and instead become impacted.
 When that happens, you can experience severe symptoms, including gum infection and pain.
-You may require to remove the teeth to prevent further complications and hence the orthognathic surgery.
+You may require to remove the teeth to prevent further complications and hence orthognathic surgery.
+You can learn more at the Orthodontist Office In Raleigh.

 3. Cleft Lip and Cleft Palate

-These are conditions that occur due to improper nasal cavity and all portions growth, particularly during fetal development.
+These are conditions that occur due to improper nasal cavity and all portion growth, particularly during fetal development.
 This can result in a gap on your lips or a split in the roof of your mouth.
-This condition is better managed by surgery to prevent complications related to feeding, hearing, and speaking.
+This condition is better managed by surgery, to prevent complications related to feeding, hearing, and speaking.
 Besides, you may require a series of treatments to manage your condition thoroughly.

 4. Facial Trauma